giladrom/giladrom/README.md

 - Have been part of multiple teams, from the early days to the acquisition and beyond
 - Take pride in ownership and going 0-1, iterating and making things happen
-- Self starter, extremely focused and able to quickly bring prototypes to life
+- Self starter, extremely focused and able to quickly create a functional prototype
--

 ## Notable things I've built
 - [Huan](https://www.notion.so/gethuan/Huan-Memo-1e6ee1d17d72440cb98101fbef3badda)
 - [Fabrix Systems](https://www.nexttv.com/news/ericsson-folds-fabrix-systems-383793)